smirnovalnik/embedded-systems-course/docs/syllabus/syllabus.md

 - _Elicia White "Making Embedded Systems: Design Patterns for Great Software"_
 - _Joseph Yiu "The Definitive Guide to ARM® Cortex®-M3 and Cortex®-M4 Processors"_
-- If you want to program C language you must read and **solve all exercises** in the textbook _Kernighan B., Ritchie D. "The C Programming Language" 2nd edition._
+- If you want to program C language you must read and **solve all exercises** in the textbook _Brian Kernighan, Dennis Ritchie "The C Programming Language" 2nd edition._

 ## Useful Links